Difference Between Keto And Low Carb Dieting

 Keto: Your daily carb intake is immediately lower to 20 – 30 grams (extremely low) per day on a keto diet.

 Low Carb Diet: Your carb intake is progressively lowered over the course of several weeks or months to a certain point.
 In this way, your body has enough time to adjust to the reduction of carbs.
 You can learn how to do this with our 30-Day Low Carb Challenge for Beginners.

 Keto: A moderate to low protein intake is recommended.
 However, keto collagen supplements are strongly recommended on the keto diet to better ensure that your protein intake is adequate.

 Low Carb Diet: Moderate to high intake of protein is recommended.
 Although less crucial with a balanced low carb diet, collagen supplements can be used to improve protein absorption.

 Keto: Requires a high fat diet (around 70 – 80 percent of your daily calories needs).

 Low Carb Diet: Does not require a high fat diet.
 A low carb, low fat, and high protein diet is ideal when on a basic low carb diet.

 Low Carb Diet: You can easily get enough fiber in a low carb diet.
-This is especially true when you follow a low carb, low fat, high protein diet.
+This is especially true when you follow a basic low carb diet.

 Keto: When starting a keto diet, you will have frequent urination.
 The frequent urination is a result of your body getting rid of your stored sugar.
-Therefore, your water loss (urination) will be much higher.
+Therefore, your water loss (urination) will be much higher when entering ketosis.

 Low Carb Diet: Water loss is at a normal rate on a low carb diet.
 If you drink more water, you may urinate more frequently.
 But otherwise, water loss essentially remains the same.

 Keto: Electrolyte balance is significantly affected due to increased urination (water/electrolyte loss).
-Therefore, you can easily become dehydrated and experience muscle cramps and other related issues.
+Therefore, you can easily become dehydrated and experience muscle cramps and other related issues without proper electrolytes supplements.

 Low Carb Diet: Electrolytes are not affected when starting or while on a low carb diet.

 Keto: Fat becomes your body’s primary source of energy.
 So, you must eat a comparatively large amount of fat on a keto diet.